isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 Travellers approved for entry into Singapore <b>will be informed via a condition stipulated in the Entry Approval Letter or SafeTravel Pass on whether they need to be tested for COVID-19 before arrival</b>.
 Alternatively, travellers who are planning to visit Singapore may refer to the [specific safe travel lanes](/arriving/overview) to check if he/she needs to be tested before arrival.

-To test for COVID-19, travellers bound for Singapore may be required to take a COVID-19 Polymerase Chain Reaction (PCR) test within 48 hours before departing for Singapore.
+To test for COVID-19, travellers bound for Singapore may be required to take a COVID-19 Polymerase Chain Reaction (PCR) test within **2 days** before departing for Singapore.
 From <b>11 November 2021, 2359 hours</b>, Category II and/or III travellers arriving in or transiting through Singapore can take either a COVID-19 Polymerase Chain Reaction (PCR) test or Antigen Rapid Test (ART) to fulfil the pre-departure test requirement.
 Category IV travellers will still be required to take a COVID-19 PCR test.

 Singapore currently only accepts pre-departure COVID-19 PCR tests taken at an accredited or authorised testing facility, or Antigen Rapid Test (ART) administered by a trained professional, including a medical professional or government-recognised trained professional.
 Travellers should ask for a copy of their negative test result as it will be considered by the airline and immigration officer as proof that the traveller has been tested for COVID-19.
 The documentary proof should:
 <ul style="list-style-type: disc;">